 If our consultants or managers are not able to resolve your concerns we will refer your complaint to our Resolver Group.

-We will provide you with a complaint reference number and within 48 hours your complaint will be allocated to a dedicated case manager.
+We will provide you with a complaint reference number and within 2 working days your complaint will be allocated to a dedicated case manager.
 Your case manager will also provide you with their direct contact details, and will work with you to resolve your complaint.

 If you would like to nominate someone to speak to us on your behalf, we are happy to speak with this person.
 We may contact you to ask your permission either via phone or in writing first, to make sure you are happy for us to discuss your complaint with them.